houstonhaynes/AD4SDocs/03 TypeScripts Evolution.md

 The true test of an antifragile system is not how it performs during stability, but how it adapts to and improves from stress and change.
 This compiler transition represents just such a stress test.
 By applying antifragile design principles to the transition itself, TypeScript can emerge stronger, with greater optionality, clearer separation of concerns, and more robust implementation strategies.

 For the broader TypeScript ecosystem and community, this transition offers an opportunity to reevaluate assumptions and design choices that have accumulated over a decade of growth.
-The principles of antifragile design—optionality, barbell strategy, via negativa, and skin in the game—can provide a powerful framework for guiding this evolution toward a TypeScript that remains relevant and adaptable in an uncertain future.
+The principles of antifragile design, optionality, barbell strategy, via negativa, and skin in the game, can provide a powerful framework for guiding this evolution toward a TypeScript that remains relevant and adaptable in an uncertain future.